ajinsunny/single-degree-of-freedom-experiments-demonstrating-electromagnetic-formation-flying-for-small-satell/README.md

 ## Acknowledgments

-* Especially [Charles](https://github.com/cmasenas/) for his contributions to the SineWaveDue Library
+* Especially [Charles](https://github.com/cmasenas/) for his contributions to the SineWaveDue Library.